MicrosoftDocs/quantum-docs/articles/provider-new-test.md

 ---
 author: bbdenver
 ms.author: brbenefield
-description: This document provides the technical details of the Rigetti provider ms.date: 09/07/2022 ms.service: azure-quantum ms.subservice: computing
+description: This document provides the technical details of the NEW provider ms.date: 09/07/2022 ms.service: azure-quantum ms.subservice: computing